Elaad/flexcon-demo/README.md

 # Instructions OCPP demo

-1.	**Clone or download the frontend from https://github.com/Elaad/flexcon-demo.** This webtool allows you to read and send OCPP messages to a charging station.
+1.	**Clone or download this repository.** This webtool allows you to read and send OCPP messages to a charging station.
+Open the index.html in your favorite browser.

 2.	**Enter the websocket url in the textfield on top: 192.168.10.2:8080 and press ‘Connect’.** A websocket connection will be opened with the OCPP server of the Charge Point Operator (CPO).